SUMaC Student Working on Project

 Residential Stanford Experience

-• Four weeks of curriculum
+• Four week curriculum

-• Daily weekday TA sessions and structured evening and weekend social activities
+• Structured evening and weekend social activities

 • Final research projects presented at the end of the program